Jack Russell Terrier demonstrating prey drive

 If your dog’s prey drive is too much to handle alone, consider seeking out a behaviorist.
 They can create a tailored plan to suit your dog’s needs.
 Desensitization can also help reduce behaviors, such as with BAT techniques and other distraction and deterrence training.
 While training can’t completely remove an instinctual behavior, it can help reduce escalation or overstimulation, making it easier to deter your dog away from the trigger.

 Prey drive can be a frustrating behavior to deal with.
-However, following these steps can help you better manage your dog’s natural instincts.
-Now that you know some tips and tricks to help, check out our guides to learn more about dog breeds with high prey drive, including small dogs with high prey drive.
+However, following these steps can help you better understand and address your dog’s natural instincts.
+Now that you know some tips and tricks on how to help manage prey drive in your pet, learn more about which dog breeds have a high prey drive.

 Trending